einfacher1/einfacher1/README.md

 - 👋 Hi, I’m @einfacher1
 - 👀 I’m interested in Programming and VideoEditing
 - 🌱 I’m currently learning JavaScript and node js
-- 📫 You can contact me on Discord
+- 📫 You can contact me on Discord: Einfacher#9069

 <!---
 einfacher1/einfacher1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.